borntofrappe/game-development/03 Match Three/README.md

   2. tween the position of the tiles

-Past these folders, the game is developed in `Match Three *` folders.
+Past these folders, the game is developed in `Match Three *` folders:

+0. set up the game and the board in the play state

+1. detect a match of three or more shapes.

+2. remove matches

+3. update the board to move the tiles in the empty spaces

+4. fill the board

+5. refactor the way the board is updated, checking for matches until no match is found

+6. add a title screen

+7. animate the title in the title screen

+8. animate the transition between the title screen and the play state

+9. introduce the gameover state

+10. complete the gameplay with goals, levels and an increasing timer

 <!-- 0. -->